Pengeace/MGRFE-GaRFE/README.md

   - [scikit_learn](http://scikit-learn.org/stable/)
 2. Currently, you should edit the paths (e.g., the project path `D:\\codes\\python\\MGRFE\\` ) in the scripts based on your settings.
 3. An example showing how to use the existing codes to deal with your own micro-array gene expression data set is available at the *Demo* folder.
-4. Note that thorough comments are added in the scripts to improve readability and may offer you an better understanding about the algorithm and the implementation.
+4. Note that thorough comments have been added in the scripts to improve readability and might offer you a better understanding about the proposed algorithm and its implementation.

 ## Help

-For any matters, just feel free to contact chengpengeace@gmail.com or start an issue instead.
+For any bugs, implementation doublts or something else, just feel free to contact chengpengeace@gmail.com or start an issue instead.